platformio/platformio-docs/en/latest/_sources/boards/ststm32/nucleo_h743zi.rst.txt

     * - :ref:`framework_cmsis`
       - Vendor-independent hardware abstraction layer for the Cortex-M processor series

+    * - :ref:`framework_libopencm3`
+      - The libopencm3 project aims to create an open-source firmware library for various ARM Cortex-M microcontrollers.

     * - :ref:`framework_mbed`
       - Arm Mbed OS is a platform operating system designed for the internet of things